 Download MP3 Audio Track

-“Morale is faith in the person at the top” (Anonymous).
+“Morale is faith in the person at the top” (Familiar Saying).

 IN MOST OF THE GROUPS THAT WE’RE MEMBERS OF, GREAT THINGS DEPEND ON THE MORALE OF THE GROUP.
 If those who make up a group are collectively discouraged, depressed, negligent, and unwilling to work, it’s not likely that good things are going to result.
-But if they’re confident, cheerful, disciplined, and eager to contribute, there aren’t many goals that can’t be accomplished by the group.
-In all collective endeavors, very much depends on morale.
+But if they’re confident, cheerful, disciplined, and eager to contribute, there aren’t many goals the group can’t accomplish.
+And the more important the goal, the more morale is a crucial factor.

 But if “morale is faith in the person at the top,” many people would say, “Well then, morale is not my responsibility; I’m not the person at the top.”
-If we think that way, we’re probably taking a somewhat limited view of our lives.
-We’re probably only thinking of one or two of our relationships, such as work or school.
-But in the larger reality, all of us are members of dozens of different relationships, and every one of us has the responsibility for leadership in at least some of these.
+If we think that way, we’re probably taking a limited view of our lives.
+We’re probably thinking of only one or two of our relationships, such as work or school.
+But in the larger reality, all of us are members of many different relationships, and each of us has the responsibility for leadership in at least a few of them.

 Think of a relationship, however small, in which others look to you for leadership.
 How is the morale?
-Is the relationship encouraged or discouraged?
+Are those who comprise the relationship encouraged or discouraged about the group’s mission?
 Could you make a difference by leading differently?

-We need to value good morale enough to promote it and protect it.
-And doing that often doesn’t require the taking of big steps; it only requires that we take small steps in the right direction.
-Those who’re following us just need to know that genuine progress is being made.
+We need to care about positive morale enough to promote it and protect it.
+Doing that doesn’t always require big steps; sometimes small steps in the right direction are extremely helpful.
+The people who follow us just need to know that we’re making progress.

 “When enthusiasm is inspired by reason; controlled by caution; sound in theory; practical in application; reflects confidence; spreads good cheer; raises morale; inspires associates; arouses loyalty, and laughs at adversity, it is beyond price” (Coleman Cox).